chesio/bc-cache/README.md

 git pull
 ```

-### Using GitHub Updater plugin
+### Using Git Updater plugin

-BC Cache can be installed and updated via [GitHub Updater](https://github.com/afragen/github-updater) plugin.
+Once installed, BC Cache can be kept up to date via [Git Updater](https://github.com/afragen/git-updater) plugin.
+To install it either use the [direct download](#direct-download) method described below or use [Git Updater Pro](https://git-updater.com/).

 ### Direct download